golang-jwt/jwt/MIGRATION_GUIDE.md

-Users that previously directly called the `Valid` function on their claims, e.g., to perform validation independently of parsing/verifying a token, can now use the `jwt.NewValidator` function to create a `validator` independently of the `Parser`.
+Users that previously directly called the `Valid` function on their claims, e.g., to perform validation independently of parsing/verifying a token, can now use the `jwt.NewValidator` function to create a `Validator` independently of the `Parser`.

 ```go